I have used Walmart Grocery Pickup since it became available here about 2 years ago. Avoiding the store seemed like a dream come true!

 The two things that I noticed this quickly with were chicken leg quarters and green bell peppers.
 We raw feed our dog, he loves chicken.
 Sometimes I’ll grab the 10 pound bags of chicken leg quarters for him.
 It’s really easy to grab a leg quarter and stick it in his bowl.
 Dinner is done.
 When I first started using the online ordering site I couldn’t find them.
 I searched chicken, chicken legs, they were nowhere to be found.
 I finally found them in the menu drop down.
-I had to go to meat, then chicken and there they were on page 2.
+I’d finally found the chicken!
 You still can’t search for them to this day.

 The same goes for green bell peppers, you can’t search bell peppers or green peppers and expect to find them.
 You have to go the drop down, to produce and then fresh vegetables.
 Not a major deal but when you’re first trying it out, it can be a little frustrating.

 6. Double check your substitutions list.
 When you click to submit your order you will be shown a page listing all your items with green check marks beside each one.
 If you’re like me and are very picky about what tomato soup you will buy, you can uncheck the box.
 If you have a brand loyalty to a certain item, uncheck the box.